Money Matters

 On the 1st January 2021 the Cuban Government initiated a 6 month period of monetary unification ( known officially as Tarea Ordenamiento ) and gradually removed the CUC from circulation, leaving the CUP (Cuban Peso) as the sole Cuban currency.
 The CUC ceased to exist in 2021, marking the end of Cuba’s dual-currency system.

 As a reminder, the CUC was initially created in 1994 to eliminate the circulation of USD within Cuba and was pegged CUC1:USD1.
 The USD had become the currency of choice within Cuba after the Soviet Union collapsed and withdrew support from Cuba, creating economic freefall on the Caribbean island.
 The CUC was, in essence, a US dollar dressed in Cuban clothing and enabled the Cuban Government to control hard currency circulating on the island.
-It has been used in Cuba for the purchase of all imported goods ( including food, clothing, electronics, building materials ), services and any tourism-related cash transactions..
+It was used in Cuba for the purchase of all imported goods ( including food, clothing, electronics, building materials ), services and any tourism-related cash transactions..
 Travellers would typically exchange GBP/EUR/CAD/AUD in cash for CUC upon arrival or withdraw CUC directly from ATMs using their foreign debit cards.

 The US Dollar in Cuba